News Corp scandal spreads with Sun reporter arrest

 Investigations into whether journalists paid police for information stemmed from the original hacking investigation.

 The full scale of the problem means News Corp is likely to face a much larger bill for compensation of victims than it had originally anticipated.
-The group said this week the cost of the News of the World closure would run to $91 million, mainly from employee severance charges.
+The group said this week the cost of the News of the World closure would run to $91 million (56 million pound), mainly from employee severance charges.

 It declined to clarify what amount had been reserved for future legal cases.